 Do I have to rest the dough overnight?

 No, but it does help build the flavour so I recommend doing so.
-You can let the dough rest in the fridge for longer so if you need to make them a day or two in advance you can.
+You can let the dough rest in the fridge for longer, so if you want to make them a day or two in advance you can.

 Can I make them gluten free?